 How do I get started with writing interactive fiction?

-Don’t be tempted to jump straight in with an interactive fiction program
+Don’t be tempted to jump straight into an interactive fiction tool

 Ensure you’ve planned and mapped your interactive fiction carefully